Inviting you to live like

 Preparing for Spiritual Attack in Ministry

 Many new writers and speakers are caught off guard by the spiritual gloom or added temptation, which often accompany a writing/speaking project.
 When we—as writers and speakers—cast words of light and truth out into the darkness, we also throw rocks at the enemy’s hornet nest.
 And Satan doesn’t fight fair.
 Yet God has not given us a spirit of fear.
-Come develop a step-by-step plan for protecting against and overcoming spiritual attack in ministry.
+Come develop a defensive strategy for times of attack, and how to fight back.

 Control Girls in Ministry

 Control Girls aren’t trying to be inflexible or exasperating; they’re just trying to make things turn out right.
-But by clamping onto their own ministry ideals, they work against God, not for him.
-Discover God’s way to respond, either to your own inner Control Girl, or the Control Girls you minister alongside.
+But by clamping down and claiming their turf, Control Girls work against God, not for him.
+From the pages of Miriam’s story in Numbers, Discover how women in ministry can cultivate a culture of surrender, not control.

 (Great for Teens/ Middle School/ Youth leaders)